You are here

 - As mandated by the Affordable Care Act, “more research is needed on causes and incidence rates, differences in racial and ethnic groups, improved screening and diagnosis, and the development of new treatments” for perinatal mood and anxiety disorders.15

-The Mental Health America (MHA) Board of Directors approved this policy on June 8, 2008.
-It will remain in effect for five (5) years and is reviewed as required by the Mental Health America (MHA) Prevention and Adults Mental Health Services Committee.
+The Mental Health America (MHA) Board of Directors approved this policy in September 2013.
+It will remain in effect for five (5) years and is reviewed as required by the Mental Health America (MHA) Public Policy Committee.

 - Yawn, B., Dietrich, A., Wollen, P., Bertram, S., Graham, D., Huff, J., Kurland, M., Madison, S. & Pace, W., “TRIPPD: A Practice –Based Network Effectiveness Study of Postpartum Depression Screening and Management, Annals of Family Medicine10(4):320-329 (2012). doi:10.1370/afm.1418